databs1/med_price_prediction/README.md

 ## Results
 I run cross validation with grid search multiple times to validate the model and find the optimal hyperparameters achieving satisfying results.
-Grid search iterations can be found in grid_iterations.
+Grid search iterations can be found in <a href="https://github.com/databs1/med_price_prediction/tree/master/grid_iterations">grid_iterations</a>.
 Best prediction scores were made with Random Forest.